 Type 2 diabetes and its side effects can be controlled through lifestyle choices, nutrition and exercise.
 Here is where alcohol consumption can influence the development of diabetes, as weight gain is common through excessive alcohol abuse, as imbalanced hormones and blood sugars are common through excessive alcohol abuse, as reduced health and wellbeing is common through excessive alcohol abuse.

 Down to this, alcohol can instigate, can aggravate and can uphold the side effects of diabetes.
 Yet, there are further influences, beyond alcohol, such as family history, background and age which can motivate a diabetes diagnosis; both type 1 and type 2.
+Gaining freedom from alcohol can also give you freedom from diabetes.

 The risks of alcohol and diabetes